SomeoneDT/TP-Programacao/README.md

 Aswell as more mundane skills like time managment and the thinking necessary to overcome challenges.

 # Flaws with the project
+## Only includes those known either at the time of submission or during a very brief review right before I posted this
 -> The route calculation is flawed, the stations are right, but the printfs aren't, might fix this in the future.
 [FIXED]

 -> A memory leak that originated from me not returning the pline variable in a function.
 [FIXED]

--> The variable names are at times confusing, I've improved a lot since then and it this project taught me a great deal on the topic [NOT FIXED]
+-> The variable names are at times confusing, I've improved a lot since then and it this project taught me a great deal on the topic

 # Notes and considerations